admirable-ubu/FIS-FBIS/README.md

 2. **Start the server**

-To support the tele-rehabilitation system it is necessary to start the service of Kafka and Spark
+To support the tele-rehabilitation system it is necessary to start the service of Kafka and Spark.

 ```
 $ ./start-server <output> <n. of cpu for master> <n. of workers > <n. of cpu for workers> <memory per workers>